acannistra/texme/README.md

 static and variable keys, prompts the user for the values for the variable keys, and creates a rendered file.
 The default outfile name is `rendered.tex`; you can pass a desired alternative outfile name as an argument (`texme new outfile.tex`).

+`texme new` is the command you'll be running most often, every time that you'd like to create a new document.

+You can see a full description of all arguments using the `-h` flag throughout the program (i.e. `texme -h` and `texme add -h` both work).

+## Todo:
+- [ ] Add a `--dir` argument, or maybe a smarter functionality that detects nonexistent but desired output directories, to the `new` method so we can place rendered templates in new directories.